-During the periodic reviews carried out during the ten-yearly inspections and following the Fukushima accident in Japan, the Group drew up a major work programme, called "Grand carénage", the principle of which was approved by the Board of Directors (See section 1.4.1.1.2 of he 2019 URD).
+During the periodic reviews carried out during the ten-yearly inspections and following the Fukushima accident in Japan, the Group drew up a major work programme, called "Grand carénage", the principle of which was approved by the Board of Directors (See section 1.4.1.1.2 of the 2019 URD).
 The potential risks of the latter include a possible delay in the appraisal of the authorisations required to start operations, in particular as regards the authorisations expected from the French Nuclear Safety Authority (ASN).
 Such uncertainties may also concern the manufacture and delivery on site of new equipment or work carried out on-site in a situation where a large number of industrial operations are being carried out at the same time.

 The ASN decides on the measures taken by the operator and may give additional instructions for each reactor and for each authorisation stage.
 Solutions are being studied to demonstrate the capacity of non-replaceable equipment such as the containment building and reactor vessels, to ensure their operation up to 60 years.
-These studies, which are based on data available in France but also internationally make it possible to confirm the safety margins available for the operating periods under investigation but may also lead to the https://www.nrc.gov/reactors/operating/licensing/renewal/subsequent-license-renewal.html.
+These studies, which are based on data available in France but also internationally4 make it possible to confirm the safety margins available for the operating periods under investigation but may also lead to the need to adopt additional protective measures, if necessary, to be taken on the existing fleet, which could have consequences on its performance.